There are plenty of ways to boost cash back on Amazon purchases, including using a co-branded credit card.

 Fans of Amazon.com tend to love online shopping for the convenience factor, the low prices and the potential for two-day shipping.
 Plus, you can get all the stuff you want without leaving your home — and rack up Amazon cash back for each dollar you spend.

 The key to earning rewards on online purchases is making sure you get the right Amazon credit card for cash back and maximize its benefits.
 By using the right rewards credit card, stacking up on coupons and discounts and using some handy tools to find the right price, your Amazon cash back can soar.
 We’ll show you how in five steps:

 Step 1.
 Get a cash back credit card (savings = 1% to 10%)

 Amazon.com accepts just about any credit card you can think of, and there are quite a few options that let you earn cash back on Amazon purchases.
 However, a few cash back credit cards stand out from the pack.

 The obvious choice is one of the two co-branded Amazon credit cards.
-Regular Amazon members can earn 3% cash back on Amazon purchases with the Chase Amazon.com Rewards Visa card, while Amazon Prime Rewards Visa Signature cardmembers get 5% cash back when they shop on Amazon.
-In addition, Amazon makes it easy to redeem those points for future Amazon purchases – simply link your card to your account and then click the button to use your points at checkout.
+Regular Amazon members can earn 3 percent cash back on Amazon purchases with the Amazon Rewards Visa Signature Card*, while those with the Amazon Prime Rewards Visa Signature Card* get 5 percent cash back when they shop on Amazon.
+In addition, Amazon makes it easy to redeem those points for future Amazon purchases — simply link your card to your account and then click the button to use your points at checkout.